 Our seasoned investigators are experts in the recovery, analysis and reporting of computer data.
 CYFOR adhere to The National Police Chiefs’ Council (NPCC) guidelines, ensuring that any extracted data is forensically sound and can be used as admissible evidence in legal proceedings.

-A computer forensic investigator is not an IT technician.
+A computer forensics investigator is not an IT technician.
 Years of training and ongoing development is standard, as deciphering binary and metadata on a computer can be as complex and precise as understanding human DNA.
 To have a computer involved in a case should be viewed as an absolute asset, as the quantity, variety, and potential value of data stored on the hard drive can be invaluable.
 However, if best practice guidelines are not followed, and forensic experts are not deployed, evidence can be lost forever and it becomes inadmissible in court or at tribunals.

 CYFOR employ the latest rigorous digital forensic techniques to search, identify and categorise the relevant evidential data within an investigation.
 We invest heavily in our advanced technology platforms, which includes specialist software such as AccessData, Cellebrite, Nuix and Relativity.

 Deleted doesn’t mean unrecoverable and CYFOR’s computer forensic specialists have extensive expertise, spanning a broad range of investigations.
 They will produce a full technical report detailing all of the forensic analysis findings, placing your enquiry in the safest and most experienced hands.

 CYFOR have the full forensic capability for onsite data collection and are called upon frequently to execute covert data collections.
 So whether an exhibit is deemed too important to exit the premises, or an employee’s device(s) need ‘imaging’, we can assist immediately.